The Palace / Keraton Yogyakarta

 The palace court with its grand and elegant Javanese architecture lies in the center of the city.
 Prince Mangkubumi founded the palace in 1755.
 The Prince then was called Sri Sultan Hamengkubuwono I and he chose the right location of the compound between Winongo River and Code River.
 The palace stretches out from north to south.
 The front yard is called alun-alun Utara (the North Square), and the back yard is called Alun-alun Selatan (the South Square).
 The layout of the buildings shows that the Palace, the commemorative column and Mount Merapi lie in one line.
 The palace meeting hall is called Pagelaran, where formal meetings of palace officials are held, while the "Manguntur Tingkil" hall is the place where the Sultan is seated.

 The visitors can enjoy the atmosphere of the kraton in former times by visiting the life-size diorama of wedding ceremonies on the palace meeting hall, performed by puppets, which are intentionally arranged to create such an atmosphere.
 Sets of Javanese musical instruments, antiques and heirlooms have made the palace of Yogyakarta worth to visit.
+Browse Asda Offers on Offers This Week.
 Many sets of gamelan music instruments, antiques, and heirlooms make the palace of Yogyakarta the most interesting tourist attractions in Yogyakarta.
 The palace of Ngayogyokarto Hadiningrat is now the dwelling place of Sultan Hamengku Buwono X and the family.

 West of the palace, there is Water Castle, built in 1758 by the prince, Sultan Hamengkubuwono I. The Water Castle is located in the older part of the city within walking distance from the Bird Market.
 Part of the pleasure garden and castle is at present no more than an intriguing collection of ruins, pools, arches and underground passages enclosed by massive walls, however, the central courtyard with the nymph-baths has been restored.
 A number of batik workshops line the avenue leading to the pleasure garden's entrance.